mitmproxy/mitmproxy/docs/features/anticache.rst

 Anticache
 =========
-When the :option:`--anticache` option is passed to mitmproxy, it removes headers (``if-none-match`` and ``if-modified-since``) that might elicit a ``304 not modified`` response from the server.
+When the ``--anticache`` option is passed to mitmproxy, it removes headers (``if-none-match`` and ``if-modified-since``) that might elicit a ``304 not modified`` response from the server.
 This is useful when you want to make sure you capture an HTTP exchange in its totality.
 It's also often used during